-- 14. If the requested funds are insufficient to cover all project costs, what is the funding gap and how will it be bridged? - 15.
+- 17. If the requested funds are insufficient to cover all project costs, what is the funding gap and how will it be bridged? - 18.
+On a scale of 1 10, how ready is the project for implementation?
+Please explain. - 19.
 Describe the status of the following items, including anticipated timing for completion of each: - a.
-Preliminary design - b.
-Environmental documentation - c.
-Necessary permits and long-term operation and maintenance commitments/ agreements - d.
-Willing seller (e.g., purchase agreement, option, discussions, etc.)
+Preliminary design. - b.
+Environmental documentation. - c.
+Necessary permits and long-term operation and maintenance commitments/agreements. - d.
+Willing seller (e.g., purchase agreement, option, discussions, etc.). - 20.
+List all entities with jurisdiction over the project and the status of notifications, agreements, meetings, etc. - 21.
+Explain how the project addresses environmental, social, economic, community need, or public health issues or provides benefits not previously discussed.